drexed/active_object/README.md

 ```

 ####Present:####
-`present?` determines if an object is not empty or nil. `Rails Safe`
+`present?` determines if an object is not empty or nil.

 ```ruby
 "Awesome Sting".present? #=> true